About the Course

 - This web site serves as the syllabus for the course.
 Each page on the web site has a link on the menu at left.
 You are required to read each of these pages.
 The web site is detailed and chances are any policy questions you may have are answered here.

-- You are responsible for ongoing course work, which is described on the web site: reading the text for the assigned material, attending lecture, doing the weekly homework, participating in the online discussions, attending discussion section and taking the quizzes, and taking the exams.
+- You are responsible for ongoing course work, which is described on the web site: reading the text for the assigned material, attending lecture, doing the weekly homework, attending discussion section and taking the quizzes, and taking the exams.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.